SkiddledGitHub/Cryotheum/README.md

 [^1]: This will be removed from the public release soonTM

-[^2]: Actions that will be logged once the debug flag is enabled: avatar, ban, eval, play, unban, userinfo success and failures and generic NodeJS errors
+[^2]: Actions that will be logged once the debug flag is enabled: Almost everything (command execution status, generic NodeJS errors... does not include messages)

 [^3]: Example: ```"285329659023851520": "<:botDev:965220811436855326>"```